UncommonConcept/learn-frontend-in-48-hours/README.md

 };

 export {
-  updatePosts,
+  savePosts,
 };
 ```

 ### Finally, use our shiny new Redux setup
-1. In `src/App.js` import the store:
+1. In `src/App.js` import the store and the action creator we just made:
 ```
 import { store } from './store';
+import { savePosts } from './actions';
 ```

 Now, add a button to `src/App.js`.
 In that button's click handler, place the following: